logo

 Julie Daniels’ component:

-Julie will release content daily during her 3 weeks of the class; this content will include a wide variety of practical exercises / activities / games.
+Julie will teach the first three weeks of this class.
+She will release lectures and be in the classroom 6 days per week during her 3 weeks of the class.
+This content will include a wide variety of practical exercises / activities / games.

-The content is presented in written form with videos to support practical exercises.
+Julie's content is presented in written form with videos to support practical exercises.
+This is a hands-on training component of the course.

-Food treats will be used during the training.
-Kibble is commonly used rather than high-value treats, but this may be adjusted to suit individual dogs if needed.
-Due to the structure of the exercises, food is preferable to toys for many of the practical activities.
+Food treats will be used extensively during hands-on training.
+Kibble is commonly used rather than high-value treats, but this can be adjusted to suit individual dogs.
+Due to the structure of the exercises, food is preferable to toys for many of the practical activities, but toy play and the many uses of toys and other reinforcers will also be part of the class.

 Sharon Carroll’s component:

-During her three weeks of the class Sharon will release written topics in two blocks each week: one block at the start of the week and one block mid-week.
+Sharon will release an introduction to her component of the class before the class begins on April 1, then Julie will start the class with her three weeks of hands-on training.
+Sharon will be in the classroom only for the last three weeks of the class, during these three weeks Sharon will release written topics in two blocks each week: one block at the start of the week and one block mid-week.

 The content is presented in written form, with the occasional diagram or chart to support the written information.
 Practical activities may be supported with short video demonstrations, these may include audio voice-over but are always supported with a detailed written description.